Timeline<< Go back

 The final build, branded as version 1.01, is made.
 Retail floppy disks will be ready the next day.

 Windows 1.01 is finally released in retail stores after more than 2 years of development.
 Initial reception is mixed.
 Microsoft holds a roast event for themselves to celebrate the completion of Windows.

 Version 1.02 is made.
 It only features additional localizations and minor updates to applications.
 It is only released in Europe.

 Version 1.03 is made.
 It added additional drivers and included various updates.
 It's a universal release, available in the US and elsewhere.

 Version 1.04 is made.
 Support for IBM's new PS/2 line of computers is added, as well as additional fixes.
 This is the last release before version 2.0 came out later that year.
 Windows is finally officially endorsed by IBM.

 31st December 2001

-Windows 1.0 is out of support after 16 years, a record for Windows releases.
+Windows 1.0 is out of support after 16 years, becoming one of the longest support releases of Windows.